 - Kick back and relax in your brand new shed

-We’ll just leave that there.
+And we’ll just leave that there!

-For example, you’ll need to see what the rules are if you live in a listed building.
 Some rules are more general, such as not exceeding 2.5m at the maximum height of your eaves.
 But again, it’s no point waiting until your shed arrives to find out that it’s not up to specification.

 - You have all the tools on-hand